ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

    std::shared_ptr<tf2_ros::MessageFilter<geometry_msgs::msg::PointStamped>> tf2_filter_;

-Thirdly, the constructor.
-When starting up the ROS 2 ``message_filters::Subscriber`` must be initialized with the topic.
+Third, the ROS 2 ``message_filters::Subscriber`` must be initialized with the topic.
 And the ``tf2_ros::MessageFilter`` must be initialized with that ``Subscriber`` object.
 The other arguments of note in the ``MessageFilter`` constructor are the ``target_frame`` and the callback function.
 The target frame is the frame into which it will make sure ``canTransform`` will succeed.
 And the callback function is the function that will be called when the data is ready.

 .. code-block:: C++